JaninaPi/weather-station-guide/build.md

    ![](images/build_12.jpg)

-1. Use the four 6mm screws to secure the weather board to the Raspberry Pi.
+1. Use the four 6 mm screws to secure the weather board to the Raspberry Pi.

    ![](images/build_13.jpg)